 - ERISA 3(21) Fiduciary – A 3(21) advisor is a non-discretionary fiduciary.
 This fiduciary provides advice to clients, but ultimately the client must execute the decisions to the provider.

 - ERISA 3(38) Fiduciary – A 3(38) advisor is a discretionary fiduciary.
 In this role, the fiduciary has the authority to contact the recordkeeper and make the investment changes on behalf of the client.

-Stay tuned for part two of the series, which discusses the value that various service providers provide for making a successful retirement plan, and much more!Categories: Audit & Accounting, Employee Benefit Plans, Retirement Planning
+Stay tuned for part two of the series, which discusses the value that various service providers provide for making a successful retirement plan, and much more!Categories: Podcast, Audit & Accounting, Employee Benefit Plans, Retirement Planning